-Genesis 3:22 And the Lord God said, Behold, the man is become as one of us, to know good and evil:
+Genesis 3:22 And the LOORD God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever:

 I just want to report this to you that Satan's story-his sales tactic in getting them to sin-just skimmed along the edge of truth and lie, because indeed God agrees that what Satan told them came to pass.
-It would make them like God, just in a peculiar, bad way, really, in this sense, because they did not have the wherewithal to control it.
+It would make them like God, just in a peculiar, bad way really, in this sense, because they did not have the wherewithal to control it.
+Because of what Adam and Eve did, they had come to know good and evil in a way that they never before had.